HazeFury/Nested-routes-and-modal-wrapper/README.md

 # Concept

 This workshop shows how nested routes works.
-I also created my own concept of modal wrapper for React !
+I also created my own concept of modal wrapper for React and I share it with you !

 # Wrapper Modal
 ## Setup & Use